gc-da11yn/gc-da11yn.github.io/src/pages/en/useful-links.md

 </tr>
 <tr>
 <td><a href="https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32620">Guideline on Making Information Technology Usable by All</a></td>
-<td>This guideline supports the Government of Canada’s direction to ensure that departments, agencies and organizations consider accessibility in the acquisition or development of information technology (IT) solutions and equipment to make IT usable by all.</td>
+<td>This guideline supports the Government of Canada’s direction to ensure that departments, agencies and organizations consider accessibility in the acquisition or development of information technology (<abbr>IT</abbr>) solutions and equipment to make IT usable by all.</td>
 <td>Policy</td>
 </tr>
 <tr>